Why Climb Kilimanjaro with Alpine Ascents?

 - The selected routes have well maintained trails, contributing to a more environmentally friendly route and far less time in the mud.

-- Our routes offer a safer and more comfortable acclimatization schedule than other routes.
+- Our routes offer a more risk aware and more comfortable acclimatization schedule than other routes.
 The majority of Kilimanjaro climbs are attempted on other routes, using a five or six day itinerary, resulting in an overall success rate of only 40%.
 The Alpine Ascents approach on the Machame and Lemosho Route offers an ideal seven-nine schedule,

 - We spend five or more nights between 10,000 feet and 15,000 feet before attempting the summit, which has contributed to our amazing summit success.